Happy birthday Beano! If you’ve never read it, here’s what you’ve missed…

 1964: Billy Whizz races onto the page for the first time.

-1966: The Beano Books are dated from now on.
+1966: The Beano Books have the dates on the cover from now on.

-1968: Gnasher appears in Dennis the Menace for the first time.
+1968: Gnasher appears alongside Dennis the Menace for the first time.

 1972: Babyface Finlayson – appears (on and off) from now into the 21st century.